jennadar/Automated-Testing-of-HTM-Adapt-Segments-in-Azure-Cloud/Source/MyCloudProjectSample/Documentation/Experiment Specification - TeamUnitTestX_CC.md

 - 'adaptsegmentunittest-teamunittesrxcc': saving output written into the file in Excel format.
      - The file inside are result from the experiment, for example:
-          - *_____* Excel file.
+          - *Test_data_20240109224957260.xlsx* Excel file.

 ## Output of the Experiment

-The output of the experiment will be a result object of class [ExperimentResult] (https://github.com/UniversityOfAppliedSciencesFrankfurt/se-cloud-2022-2023/blob/Team_UnitTestX_CC/Source/MyCloudProjectSample/MyExperiment/ExperimentResult.cs)
+The output of the experiment will be a result object of class [ExperimentResult](https://github.com/UniversityOfAppliedSciencesFrankfurt/se-cloud-2022-2023/blob/Team_UnitTestX_CC/Source/MyCloudProjectSample/MyExperiment/ExperimentResult.cs)
 ~~~csharp
 public class ExperimentResult : ITableEntity, IExperimentResult
     {